AhmedAlaaa97/AhmedAlaaa97/README.md

 </p>

 # 💡 About Me:
-I'm a full-stack developer and AEC Engineer aspiring full-stack developer with a thirst for knowledge and a burning<br>passion for web development. 🌱✨ Driven by my love for learning, I actively explore different frameworks I am eager to<br>contribute and make a positive impact in the field.
+I'm a full-stack developer aspiring full-stack developer with a thirst for knowledge and a burning<br>passion for web development. 🌱✨ Driven by my love for learning, I actively explore different frameworks.
+I am eager to<br>contribute and make a positive impact in the field.
 I possess a growth mindset and I approach challenges with resilience<br>and determination.

 # 🌐 Socials: